bgrins/itchpad/README.md

     git clone git@github.com:bgrins/itchpad.git
     cd itchpad
     npm install
-    grunt build # Will download addon sdk locally, and generate an itchpad.xpi file
+    grunt xpi # Will download addon sdk locally, and generate an itchpad.xpi file

 What if I don't want to use grunt?
 This just wraps up the addon sdk, so if you have the cfx binary somewhere on your path, you can do whatever you want with it: